Devian4748/learning-threejs/README.md

 ### What is ThreeJS

 **Three.js** is a JavaScript library under MIT license that works right above WebGL.
 The library's goal is to drastically simplify the process of handling all of what we just stated.

+### How to render

+We need 4 element to render

+- A scene
+- Some Objects
+- A camera
+- A renderer